River Valley, Singapore: History

 River Valley was especially popular with the Straits Chinese who also built villas in the area.
-Among the wealthy who had homes here was Tan Jiak Kim, the grandson of merchant Tan Kim Seng, who built himself a mansion in the 1860s and named it Panglima Prang.
+Among the who had homes here was Tan Jiak Kim, the grandson of merchant Tan Kim Seng, who built himself a mansion in the 1860s and named it Panglima Prang.
 He also paid for the construction of the road that came to be named after him — Kim Seng Road.

-Another wealthy merchant who lived in the area was Lee Cheng Yan, a Malacca-born Chinese merchant whose mansion built in the 1870s was named Magenta Cottage.
+Another merchant who lived in the area was Lee Cheng Yan, a Malacca-born Chinese merchant whose mansion built in the 1870s was named Magenta Cottage.
 The road Cheng Yan Place is named after him.

 Most of the big mansions along River Valley have since been demolished.
-The one surviving villa is the traditional Chinese house built by a wealthy merchant, Tan Yeok Nee, in 1885.
+The one surviving villa is the traditional Chinese house built by a merchant, Tan Yeok Nee, in 1885.
 This house, House of Tan Yeok Nee, is now a national monument.
 There is another interesting landmark along River Valley Road known as Nanyang Sacred Union (南洋圣教总会), which was established in 1914, is the first Confucian Association in Singapore.

 Kal alei, meaning "stone crusher", is the name given by the Tamils to River Valley Road, from the steam crusher which was once kept at the corner of Tank Road and River Valley Road.
 The Chinese have two other interpretations — ong ke sua kha in Hokkien, meaning "foot of Fort Canning Hill", or leng thau che, meaning "dragon's head well" or "the fountain by the side of the ice works".
 The latter interpretation could refer to the spring on the hill and the waterfall from it.
 The ice works belonged to Hoo Ah Kay (c.
 1816–1881), which were demolished in 1981.